1951 Jammu and Kashmir Constituent Assembly election: Bakshi Ghulam Mohammad ministry

-Kushak Bakula was appointed as a deputy minister and he pledged his support for the new government.

-Bakshi Ghulam Mohammad continued as the Prime Minister for the remaining six-year term of the Constituent Assembly.
+The 19th Kushak Bakula was appointed as a deputy minister and he pledged his support for the new government.
+Bakshi Ghulam Mohammad continued as the prime minister for the remaining six-year term of the Constituent Assembly.
 The Assembly continued with its mission of formulating the State Constitution, which was adopted on 17 November 1956, coming into effect on 26 January 1957.